 If an attendant is already listed on the FCSR, please bring only a current, original state-issued photo ID and original Social Security card.

 When can a personal care attendant begin working?

 A personal care attendant cannot begin working for a CDS program participant until the participant has been assessed by DHSS and approved to receive service(s).
 A participant must also be trained by Paraquad to become a legal employer.
-The participant will then receive time sheets from from Paraquad and will be given a start date for an attendant to begin working.
+The participant will then receive instructions on how to train their attendant to clock-in and clock-out and will be given a start date for an attendant to begin working.

 Who pays a personal care attendant?

 The CDS program is funded by MO HealthNet (Medicaid).
 Participants who receive Medicare or have private insurance are not eligible for the CDS program.